Rip It Up (Orange Juice song): Recording and influences

 The song was recorded as part of the sessions for Orange Juice's second studio album and would go on to become the title track of said album.
 It marked a departure from their previous guitar-pop based material, instead utilising Chic style guitar-funk and a bubbling Roland TB-303 synthesiser bassline, becoming the first chart single to feature the instrument.
 The song also quotes two lines of lyrics ("You know me, I'm acting dumb-dumb / You know this scene is very humdrum") and a snatch of the guitar riff from "Boredom", a song by Buzzcocks that featured on their debut Spiral Scratch EP.
 The riff chimes briefly in, just as Collins namechecks the song in the lyrics claiming that "...and my favourite song is entitled 'Boredom'."
 Backing vocals on the song were provided by Paul Quinn, the lead singer of fellow Scottish band Bourgie Bourgie, with whom Collins would later record a single in 1984, a cover of the Velvet Underground song "Pale Blue Eyes."

+Malcolm Ross said that "Rip It Up" was originally written as "a really throwaway song" that was initially going to be a b-side.
+Edwyn Collins “By the time we rerecorded "Rip It Up" as a single the said the group had "regained some of the old Postcardian positivism."
+Collins continued that "We were quite blasé about having a hit when it eventually came.
+Going on Top Of The Pops, after hankering after it for years, was something that we took in our stride."